-Elizabeth Stokoe is a Professor of Social Interaction.
-She studies the way we talk, and has helped all kinds of organizations achieve their goals by transforming how they interact with customers.
+To understand the psychology of a friendly and attractive typeform, we called in the help of our friend, Elizabeth Stokoe.
+Elizabeth is a Professor of Social Interaction, meaning she studies the way we talk.
+She's helped all kinds of organizations achieve their goals by transforming how they interact with customers.

-Her next trick?
+Her next goal?
 Transforming how you interact with your customers.

 Liz spent a few weeks diving deep into a stack of typeforms, eventually resurfacing to give us these tips.
 Follow them for clear, friendly, conversational forms that’ll impress your audience—and get better results.

 Start with a question